charlesaraya/fb-messenger-app/README.md

 I take for granted that you've already [setup your Messenger Platform app](https://developers.facebook.com/docs/messenger-platform/quickstart):

-1. Create a Facebook App and Page
+1. Created a Facebook App and Page
-2. Setup Webhook
+2. Setup the Webhook
-3. Get a Page Access Token
+3. Got a Page Access Token
-4. Subscribe the App to the Page
+4. Subscribed the App to the Page

-After installing the fb-messenger-app package with npm as shown above, you'll have to requiere it in your app
+After installing the fb-messenger-app package with npm as shown above, import it in your app

 ```js
 const MessengerApp = require('fb-messenger-app')